pehff/smart-allocation/README.md

 > Optimize your monthly contributions to keep your portfolio aligned with your target asset allocation.

-**Smart Allocation** is a lightweight, client-side web application that helps investors decide **where to invest their next monthly contribution**.
+**Smart Allocation** is a lightweight web application that helps investors answer one simple question:

+> **"I have money to invest this month.
+Where should I put it?"**

-Instead of telling you to sell assets to rebalance your portfolio, Smart Allocation calculates how new contributions should be distributed across your asset classes to gradually move your portfolio toward your desired allocation.
+Instead of recommending asset sales to rebalance your portfolio, Smart Allocation calculates how new contributions should be distributed to gradually move your portfolio toward its target allocation.

 🌐 **Live Demo:** https://pehff.github.io/smart-allocation/